2 min read

 You will be responsible for every part of your enterprise at the beginning: admin, sales, marketing, operation, comms and delivery.

-You’ll be managing multiple tasks, clients and projects at a time, so if you’re not a great juggler, and time management isn’t your forte, you’re going to struggle.
+You’ll be managing multiple tasks, clients and projects at a time, so you'll struggle if you’re not a great juggler and time management isn’t your forte.

 Starting a business isn’t for the faint-hearted.
 It’s challenging work, and finding the motivation to get up every day and keep going, especially in the early days, isn’t always easy.

-There’s no boss keeping you on task, so SEPs need to have the grit to stick to their goals and stay focused.
+No boss is keeping you on task, so consultants must have the grit to stick to their goals and stay focused.

 6. Flexibility

-Good SEPs are incredible flexible and adaptive.
-Your business, clients and projects are going to change all the time and there will always be a new spanner in the works for you to handle.
+Good consultants are incredibly flexible and adaptive.
+Your business, clients and projects will change all the time, and there will always be a new spanner in the works for you to handle.

 If you’re not good at rolling with the punches and pivoting quickly, business might not be for you.